webdiscus/html-bundler-webpack-plugin/README.md

 >
 > It is not recommended to use the [deprecated](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/xlink:href) `xlink:href` attribute by the `image` and `use` tags.

-The `filter` is called for all attributes of the tag defined as defaults and in `sources` option.
-The argument is an object containing the properties:
-- `tag: string` - a name of the HTML tag
-- `attribute: string` - a name of the HTML attribute
-- `value: string` - a value of the HTML attribute
-- `attributes: string` - all attributes of the tag
-- `resourcePath: string` - a path of the HTML template

-The processing of an attribute can be ignored by returning `false`.

-To disable the processing of all attributes, set the `sources` option as `false`.

 > **Note**
 >
 > Automatically are processed only attributes containing a relative path or Webpack alias: